Site Map

 Use proper techniques when playing sports or exercising.
 Some college sports programs teach athletes how to reduce stress placed on the ACL.
 This involves a series of warm up exercises and jumping drills.
 There are jumping and landing exercises that have been shown to reduce ACL injuries.

 The use of knee braces during vigorous athletic activity (such as football) is controversial.
-It has not been shown to reduce the number of knee injuries, but not specifically ACL injuries.
+It has been shown to reduce the number of certain knee ligament injuries, but not specifically ACL injuries.

 Related Information